+What kicked me off on this audio exploration of academic multimedia?
+Two things.
 First and proximal cause: when I reported that my colleagues and I had been asked if we could give workshops on technology enhanced learning (TEL) the suggestion was scoffed.
 Why give workshops when you could do a series of three minute talking … Continue reading Dialogic multimedia

 A day developing educators at Cardiff University.
 The topic was assessment: why and how. and being of a self-critical and reflective nature.
 I am inspired to assess myself.
-Continue reading “Self assessing teaching about assessment”
+It was OK.
+I'd say a pass, maybe even a high pass but not really a merit.
+The discussion was good and facilitation was satisfactory.
+Midway feedback was … Continue reading Self assessing teaching about assessment

 There have been and still are some challenges in getting FSLT16 ready to run.
 The course has grown in complexity since it was first run in early 2012.
 I have spent a lot of time trying to recover some of the earlier simplicity.
-In a way this parallels the path that all MOOCs have taken. … Continue reading Countdown to FSLT16: Crazy fun grown up?”
+In a way this parallels the path that all MOOCs have taken. … Continue reading Countdown to FSLT16: Crazy fun grown up?

 Badges: Learning Gain or Just a Game, and what’s wrong with that?

 Badges are Digital image files with text metadata stating criteria for which the badge has been earned.
 Badges are (presently) self-certified by Learner or Earner and Self-certified by Provider or Issuer.
 Below are resources for a short session I ran for the Technology Experimentation Group (TEG).
 Badges assert achievement usually for employment or engagement or further educational/CPD purposes. … Continue reading Badges: Learning Gain or Just a Game, and what’s wrong with that?